nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: All ingredients' levels are at zero.
 A success message is shown in the _Result Display_.

 1. Resetting all ingredients' levels to zero when all ingredients' levels are already at zero

    1. Test case: `i-reset-all`<br>
       Expected: All ingredients'levels are still at zero.
 A message is shown in the _Result Display_ explaining that all ingredients' levels are already at zero, before resetting all ingredients' levels to zero.

+### Saving data

+1. Dealing with missing/corrupted data files

+   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

+1. _{ more test cases …​ }_